SuadeLabs/fire/documentation/properties/type.md

 > - include club accounts (such as Christmas club or vacation club accounts)
 > - no eligibility requirements

+### time_deposit_io
+A time deposit account that is offered and only accessible via the internet.

 ### third_party_savings
 Subset of savings accounts for which the interest is paid in a separate account held at a third party bank.